midi2-dev/bl-midi2-rs/src/sysex7/README.md

     ],
 );

-// Borrowed messages are immutable and their liftimes are
+// Borrowed messages are immutable and their lifetimes are
 // tied to the original buffer.
 //
 // To create an owned version use the `Rebuffer` traits.